Solar Installers Liberal

 Solar panels work by converting sunlight into electricity using photovoltaic cells made of silicon.
 When sunlight hits a solar cell, it creates an electric current.
 Multiple cells are wired together to form a panel, and multiple panels can be combined to create a solar array.

-• Net Metering: Allows you to sell excess solar electricity back to the grid for credits.
+• Sell excess solar electricity back to the grid through net metering.

 How do solar panels work?